rahul-desai3/chat/readMe.md

 Coming soon...
 ----
-  - Replace jQuery with Angular.js
+  - Replace jQuery with Angular.js for better performance
+  - Replace Redis with MongoDB for persisting messages
   - Updated list of members online in the chatroom if someone disconnects